vshn/provider-minio/README.md

 And you're done!
 GitHub automatically recognizes and sets up Pages if there's a `gh-pages` branch.

-### Skip publishing to GitHub Pages
+---

 If you want to skip deployment to GitHub Pages you need to delete specific files and references:

-1. `rm -f .github/workflows/docs.yml docs/package*.json docs/antora-playbook.yml`
+`rm -f .github/workflows/docs.yml docs/package*.json docs/antora-playbook.yml docs/antora-build.mk`
-1. Remove the `docs-publish` and `node_modules` targets in `docs/Makefile`

-### Remove documentation
+---

-If you want to remove documentation completely follow these steps:

-1. `rm -rf docs .github/workflows/docs.yml`
+If you want to remove documentation completely simply run `rm -rf docs .github/workflows/docs.yml`
-1. Remove line `include docs/Makefile` in `Makefile`